2 Data Manipulation

 2.1.
 Introducing dplyr

-Note that many of these operations can be done also in some table editors (eg. Excel) before importing to R. However, the effort and time demands would be much higher and would be increasing enormously with the size of the dataset.
-In contrast, in R you can change and rerun the steps in one pipeline and the data will be immediately ready for next analyses.
+Note that many of these operations can also be performed in some table editors (e.g., Excel) before importing to R. However, the effort and time demands would be significantly higher and would increase enormously with the size of the dataset.
+In contrast, in R, you can modify and rerun the steps in a single pipeline, and the data will be immediately ready for the following analysis.

 library(tidyverse)